Followers

 “General Washington’s compliments to General Howe does himself the pleasure to return him a dog, which accidentally fell into his hands, and by the inscription on the Collar appears to belong to General Howe.”

-A fully documented as a draft of the note still exists in the archives, written in the handwriting of Washington’s aide-de-camp - Alexander Hamilton
+A fully documented draft of the note is still in the archives, penned in the handwriting of Washington’s aide-de-camp, Alexander Hamilton.